gc-da11yn/gc-da11yn.github.io/src/pages/en/best-practices-for-accessible-virtual-events.md

 - Presenters using complex language, speak in abbreviations or jargon that is difficult to understand
 - Confusion regarding event logistics and not knowing how to enable accessibility features

-### Canadian Legal Framework for Events’ Accessibility
+### Canadian legal framework for accessible events

-In Canada, the [*Accessible Canada Act*](https://laws-lois.justice.gc.ca/eng/acts/a-0.6/), along with the [*Canadian Human Rights Act*](https://laws-lois.justice.gc.ca/eng/acts/h-6/page-1.html) and the [*Directive on the duty to accommodate*](https://www.tbs-sct.canada.ca/pol/doc-eng.aspx?id=32634), urges us to create accessible events.
+In Canada, the [*Accessible Canada Act*](https://laws-lois.justice.gc.ca/eng/acts/a-0.6/), along with the [*Canadian Human Rights Act*](https://laws-lois.justice.gc.ca/eng/acts/h-6/page-1.html) and the [*Directive on the Duty to Accommodate*](https://www.tbs-sct.canada.ca/pol/doc-eng.aspx?id=32634), urges us to create accessible events.
 This legal framework protects the rights of persons with disabilities to ensure their full participation in society.

 Here is a short summary of their relationship with handling events: